Microsoft Intune service description

-You can configure Intune in a number of ways to manage and help protect your company's mobile devices and computers (referred to as devices in this document).
+You can set up Intune in several ways to manage and help protect your company's mobile devices and computers (referred to as devices in this article).

-Intune stand-alone configuration.
-Use the web-based administration console in Intune to manage devices in your organization.
-Intune can be used without any on-premises IT infrastructure, but if you use Intune with Active Directory Domain Services, you can use domain user accounts that you manage with Domain Services with Intune.
+-Intune stand-alone configuration.
+Use the web-based admin console in Intune to manage devices in your organization.
+Intune can be used without any on-premises IT infrastructure.
+If you use Intune with Active Directory Domain Services, you can use domain user accounts that you manage with Domain Services with Intune.

-Intune with System Center Configuration Manager.
+-Intune with System Center Configuration Manager.
 Use the Configuration Manager management console to manage computers and mobile devices in your enterprise.
-This configuration can help you to manage all of your organization’s devices through a single console, the Configuration Manager Admin Console.
-Configuration Manager supports very large numbers of mobile devices, servers and computers.
-For more information, see Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune.
+This configuration can help you to manage all your organization’s devices through a single console, the Configuration Manager Admin Console.
+Configuration Manager supports very large numbers of mobile devices, servers, and computers.
+For more about Configuration Manager, see Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune.
 For more help deciding which approach is right for you, see Choose between Microsoft Intune standalone and hybrid mobile device management with Configuration Manager.

 Learn more about Intune